mafreitas/tdf2mzml/README.md

 # TDF2MZML
 ## Python script to convert Bruker TDF format to MzML

-### Tested with TimsTof Pro TDF 2.0 using SDK version 2.8.7
+### Tested with Python 3.8 and TimsTof Pro TDF 2.0 using SDK version 2.8.7
 #### support added for DIA data.
 DIA MS/MS only supports centroid output

 ### SDK Requirement